-NOTE: DIELDRIN (50%WP) 1⁄2 pound, can be used if plum curculio is the only problem.
+NOTE: DIELDRIN (50% WP) 1⁄2 pound, can be used if plum curculio is the only problem.
 Mineola moth: Timing will be announced by your county agricultural agent.
-Use PARATHION (15% WP) at 11⁄2 pound rate or equivalent formulation.
+Use PARATHION (15% WP) at 11⁄2 pound rate or 0.23 pounds active ingredient (liquid formulation) or GUTHION (2#/gallon SC), 1 pint.
+Two sprays at 10-day intervals will be necessary to control first brood adult emergence.